Welcome to the Scarsdale Alternative School!

 The Scarsdale Alternative School (SAS) was created in 1972 by students, teachers, and administrators as an experimental program within Scarsdale High School.
 The SAS community consists of five full-time faculty, one secretary, and 82 students, including sophomores, juniors and seniors.
 While many other “alternative school” programs today serve at-risk student populations, SAS was created by and for mainstream high school students who wanted more of a voice in their education.

-The Scarsdale Alternative School was created and designed to meet the following goals:
+The Scarsdale Alternative School was designed to meet the following goals:

 - To establish a workable, democratic school governance system, a “just community.”